magv/ratracer/README.md

   to guarantee the ordering of the families, otherwise they are auto-detected from the equation files.

-  Up to 256 different families are currently supported, each with up to 16 indices, and the total sum of the absolute index values of at most 20.
+  Up to 65536 different families are currently supported, each with up to 26 indices, and the index values of at most ±127.

 * **load-equations** *file.eqns*